M1ndo/dotfiles/README.md

 | `MODKEY + SHIFT + s` | show all available keybindings |

 # My Keybindings For HerbstluftWm Are The Same As Awesome
-# My Keybindings For Xmonad Are The Same As Awesome
+# My Keybindings For Xmonad Are Similar To Awesome

 The MODKEY is set to the Super key (aka the Windows key).
 I try to keep the keybindings consistent with all of my window managers.